SciRuby/daru/CONTRIBUTING.md

 If you have problems installing nmatrix, please consult the [nmatrix installation wiki](https://github.com/SciRuby/nmatrix/wiki/Installation) or the [mailing list](https://groups.google.com/forum/#!forum/sciruby-dev).

+While preparing your pull requests, don't forget to check your code with Rubocop:

+  `bundle exec rubocop`

 ## Daru internals

 To get an overview of certain internals of daru and their implementation, go over [this blog post](http://v0dro.github.io/blog/2015/08/16/elaboration-on-certain-internals-of-daru/).